saylerb/mac-playbook/README.md

 * Install global yarn/npm packages
 * ncu (npm check update)
 * Deprecation warning for installing multiple brew packages within a loop
-* Add note about checking against github's ssh fingerprint.
+* Add note about checking against GitHub's ssh fingerprint.
 Details [here](https://help.github.com/en/github/authenticating-to-github/githubs-ssh-key-fingerprints).
-* When symlinking dotfile, check for existing and gracefully replace
+* When symlinking dot file, check for existing and gracefully replace
-* When symlinking vscode settings for the first time, settings files do not exist and the symlink fails.
+* When symlinking VS Code settings for the first time, settings files do not exist and the symlink fails.
 * Symlinking deprecation warning: need to specify hard or link
 * Set default node version to erbium
 * Add personal and work gitconfig to script